NoBrainerGames/nobrainergames.github.io/projects.md

     allowfullscreen>
 </iframe>

-This is a VR experience created with the Ubiquitous Computing VR Lab, with the goal of researching novel input modes in VR using human hands.
+This was a VR experience created with the team at Ubiquitous Computing VR Lab, with the goal of researching novel input modes in VR using human hands.

 For this project we used C++ with Unreal Engine 4, and the Leap Motion device mounted on the Oculus Quest 1 for detecting hand and finger motion inside the game.

+Research was directed towards accurately detecting collisions between in-world objects and fast-moving player hands simulated by the Leap Motion framework.
+Collisions with objects deformed human hands occurately, and the skin folding around the finger joints were simulated for added realism.

+Detecting and using gaze as input was also explored, and resulted in a published research [paper](https://ieeexplore.ieee.org/document/7519387) that I co-authored with the team.